dnv-cloud-infra/.github/profile/README.md

 ### Creating a Repository

 > When creating a new repository it's currently not possible to have default branch settings configured at the project level which means that important important branch protection rules such as requiring pull requests before merging with the main branch need to be manually setup.
-These rules cannot be configured through vscode so until branch protection rules can be set at the project level repository creation will be done via the gui.
+These rules cannot be configured through vscode so until branch protection rules can be set at the project level repository creation will be done via the portal.

 To create a new repository, in the repositories tab, click on "New Repository"